 by Natalie Marssdorf

-Last week, alumni, district officials, board members, and administrators, gathered around a pile of dirt adjacent to the home stands of the BHS football field.
+Last week, alumni, district officials, board members, and administrators gathered around a pile of dirt adjacent to the home stands of the BHS football field.
 The snack shack that had previously inhabited the dirt pile had been demolished in preparation for a new one.
-News cameras and reporters lined up to view the site and to envision it as a gleaming beacon of snack shack hope.
-The new building will be surrounded by a small plaza area in which students and parents can mingle during football games and other field events.
+News cameras and reporters lined up to view the site, envisioning it as a gleaming beacon of snack shack hope.
+The new building will be surrounded by a small plaza, where students and parents can mingle during football games and field events.

 The BFAN Board members break ground on the project.
 (Photo by Natalie Marssdorf)